chrisrobles/Cheatsheets/Concepts/Data Structures and Algorithms/algorithms.md

 ### Notations

-O, Ω (Amortized) and Θ have nothing to do with worst, best and average case of algorithms.
+O, Ω and Θ have nothing to do with worst, best, and average case of algorithms.

 - Big O (O): Describes an upper bound on the time complexity
 - Big Omega (Ω): Describes a lower bound on the time complexity